 Step 4: Loosen the nut by turning it counterclockwise.
 The nut should be located below or indie the faucet handles.

-Step 5: holding the valve unit in your hand, you’ll want to find the old washer.
+Step 5: Hold the valve unit in your hand, you’ll want to find the old washer.
 If you don’t have a replacement washer already, take the washer you removed to your local hardware store and purchase one that’s comparable in size if you’re unable to get a washer that’s made specifically for your brand of faucet.

 Step 6: Replace the old washer with the new one, making sure it fits securely.
 Fasten with a screw.